Epilepsy & Seizures

-Hippocampal atrophy is the hallmark of hippocampal sclerosis, the most frequent neuropathological finding in patients with pharmacoresistant mesial temporal lobe epilepsy submitted to surgical treatment (76; 10; 22).
-The association with chronic seizures was first described in 1825 by Bouchet and Cazauvielh, who identified an increased consistency of hippocampus (hardening or sclerosis) in postmortem specimens of patients with epilepsy, thereby originating the terminology of hippocampal sclerosis or Ammon horn sclerosis (13).
-In 1880, Sommer acknowledged the importance of this type of lesion in patients with epilepsy and described the selective neuronal loss in the “Sommer sector,” now recognized as cornu ammonis area 1 (CA1) (76).
+Hippocampal atrophy is the hallmark of hippocampal sclerosis, the most frequent neuropathological finding in patients with pharmacoresistant mesial temporal lobe epilepsy submitted to surgical treatment (84; 12; 24).
+The association with chronic seizures was first described in 1825 by Bouchet and Cazauvielh, who identified an increased consistency of hippocampus (hardening or sclerosis) in postmortem specimens of patients with epilepsy, thereby originating the terminology of hippocampal sclerosis or Ammon horn sclerosis (15).
+In 1880, Sommer acknowledged the importance of this type of lesion in patients with epilepsy and described the selective neuronal loss in the “Sommer sector,” now recognized as cornu ammonis area 1 CA1 (84).

-The first ictal event may be either a focal seizure with impaired awareness or a focal to bilateral tonic-clonic seizure (33).
-Usually, before the dyscognitive seizures, which are now classified as focal impaired awareness seizures (33), patients present a typical aura characterized by an indeterminate visceral sensation, described as a rising epigastric sensation, nausea, or “butterflies.”
-It can be associated with fear, autonomic (such as tachycardia, pallor) or other psychic (eg, déjà vu, jamais vu) symptoms.
-Some patients may also present olfactory and gustatory sensations (64).
-The occurrence of isolated auras without dyscognitive seizures is not uncommon, even years preceding the habitual seizures.
+The first ictal event may be either a focal seizure with impaired awareness or a focal to bilateral tonic-clonic seizure (38).
+Usually, before the focal impaired awareness seizures, patients present a typical aura characterized by an indeterminate visceral sensation, described as a rising epigastric sensation, nausea, or “butterflies.”
+It can be associated with fear, autonomic (such as tachycardia, pallor), or other psychic (eg, déjà vu, jamais vu) symptoms.
+Some patients may also present olfactory and gustatory sensations (24; 72).
+The occurrence of isolated auras without focal impaired awareness seizures is not uncommon, even years preceding the habitual seizures (55; 54; 06).

-The dyscognitive seizures characteristically involve impairment of consciousness or awareness and usually initiate with motionless staring that may or may not be accompanied by oroalimentary automatisms (eg, chewing, lip smacking) (05).
+The focal impaired awareness seizures characteristically involve impairment of consciousness or awareness and usually initiate with motionless staring that may or may not be accompanied by oroalimentary automatisms (eg, chewing, lip smacking) (07; 06).
 Concurrent to the impairment of awareness, there may be additional lateralization signs, such as contralateral dystonic posturing or verbal automatisms (when seizures arise from the nondominant hemisphere).
-A postictal confusional state or aphasia (if the seizure arises from the language-dominant hemisphere) is frequent (22).
+A postictal confusional state or aphasia (if the seizure arises from the language-dominant hemisphere) is frequent (24).

 Hippocampal sclerosis ILAE type 1.
 This type is the most frequent pattern identified in the surgical series (classic and total forms of hippocampal sclerosis, 60% to 80% of the cases).
 There is approximately 80% loss of neurons in the CA1 section, associated with loss of neurons in CA2 (30% to 50%), CA3 (30% to 90%), and CA4 (40% to 90%).
 There is also loss of granule cell of dentate gyrus (approximately 50% to 60%).